 Exception for Clean Fuel Fleet Vehicles.
 Subsection (c)(6)(A) does not apply in the case of a federally-certified vehicle model that is only marketed or primarily marketed to fleet operators for applications that are subject to clean fuel fleet requirements established pursuant to section 246 of the federal Clean Air Act (42 U.S.C. sec.
 7586).
 For purposes of this subsection, “primarily offered” shall mean that the model will only be marketed to, and predominantly sold or leased to, clean fuel fleet operators for such applications, and that other sales or leases of the model will be incidental and inconsequential relative to those made to clean fuel fleet operators.

+Submittal of Information.
+Unless otherwise specified, reports, documentation, and requests required to be submitted to the Executive Officer or CARB under this section must be provided to the California Air Resources Board at the following address: Chief, Emissions Certification and Compliance Division (or Executive Officer if so specified), California Air Resources Board, 4001 Iowa Ave, Riverside, California 92507, or may be submitted electronically upon mutual agreement as provided under sections 1633.7 and 1633.8 of the Civil Code.

+Attestation.
+Unless otherwise specified, where this section allows for or requires a manufacturer to provide an attestation, attestation means a statement signed and dated by an individual, who is employed by a manufacturer and authorized to affirm the attested statement on behalf of the manufacturer, certifying under penalty of perjury under the laws of the State of California that the attested statement is true, accurate, and complete.

 Passenger Car, Light-Duty Truck, and Medium-Duty Passenger Vehicle Standards.
 The following standards and requirements for determining compliance with the standards apply to manufacturers and their LDVs, which are classified under this section as either PCs, LDTs, or MDPVs, that are produced and delivered for sale in California.
+LDVs are tested at their loaded vehicle weight (LVW) for these standards.

 Fleet Average Requirement